qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

    q3: -----|-------
    q4: -prx-o-M-----

-Since IQM Garnet has qubits indexed from 1 to 20, we will intentionally leave qubit `q0` empty.
+Since IQM Garnet has qubits indexed from 1 to 20, we will intentionally leave qubit `q0` empty without any gates.
 An error will be raised if there are gates on any qubits not in the range from 1 to 20.

 Now, we initialize the AWS device and execute circuit `c` on the backend `AWS`.